-Competing interests TKK reports grants and personal fees from AbbVie, grants from BMS, grants and personal fees from MSD, personal fees from Hospira/Pfizer, personal fees from Roche, grants and personal fees from UCB, personal fees from Eli-Lilly, personal fees from Hikma, personal fees from Orion, personal fees from Sanofi, personal fees from Celltrion, personal fees from Sandoz, personal fees from Biogen, personal fees from Amgen, personal fees from Egis, personal fees from Ewopharma, personal fees from Mylan, personal fees from Evapharma, outside the submitted work.
+Competing interests TKK reports grants and personal fees from AbbVie, grants from BMS, grants and personal fees from MSD, personal fees from Hospira/Pfizer, personal fees from Roche, grants and personal fees from UCB, personal fees from Eli-Lilly, personal fees from Hikma, personal fees from Orion, personal fees from Sanofi, personal fees from Celltrion, personal fees from Egis, personal fees from Biogen, personal fees from Mylan, personal fees from Egis, personal fees from Kyan, personal fees from Evapharma, outside the submitted work.
 HBH reports personal fees from AbbVie, personal fees from Novartis, personal fees from Novartis, personal fees from Novartis, outside the submitted work.
-IKH reports grants from Pfizer and personal fees from Novartis, outside the submitted work.
 MG, PSP, TN, BS-C and KM have nothing to disclose.